baboune/UnofficialApceraDoc/README.md

 * Provision the Orchestrator machine host
 * Provision all other cluster machine hosts

-The steps are described below in a different manner.
+Similar steps are described below in a different manner.

 ## Pre-requisites